Anne Byrn

-Anne Byrn (Nashville, Tennessee) is an American cookbook author and the former food editor of The Atlanta Journal-Constitution and The Tennessean.
+Anne Byrn is an American cookbook author and the former food editor of The Atlanta Journal-Constitution and The Tennessean.

 Biography

-Anne Byrn graduated from the University of Georgia with a degree in journalism in 1978, and is a member of Alpha Omicron Pi Women's Fraternity at the University of Georgia.
+Byrn is a fifth-generation Tennessean.
+She graduated from Harpeth Hall School in Nashville in 1974 and the University of Georgia with a degree in journalism in 1978, and is a member of Alpha Omicron Pi Women's Fraternity at Georgia.
 She spent 15 years as the food editor of the Atlanta Journal-Constitution.
 Later, she studied cooking at La Varenne Ecole de Cuisine in Paris.
 Byrn also received instruction from Julia Child, Marcella Hazan and other chefs.

 By 2013, Byrn had sold over 3.5 million copies of her cookbooks.
-Member of Alpha Omicron Pi Women's Fraternity at the University of Georgia.